 Forward Looking Statements

 This press release contains forward-looking statements that are subject to many risks and uncertainties.
-Forward-looking statements include, among other things, the efficacy and safety of our products and therapies, statements regarding our intentions, beliefs, projections, outlook, analyses or current expectations.
-Such risks and uncertainties include, among others, the inherent uncertainties associated with developing new products or technologies, regulatory approvals, future revenues, unexpected expenditures, the ability to raise the additional funding needed to continue to pursue BioCardia’s business and product development plans and overall market conditions.
+Forward-looking statements include, statements regarding our intentions, beliefs, projections, outlook, analyses or current expectations.
+Such risks and uncertainties include, among others, the inherent uncertainties associated with developing new products or technologies, regulatory approvals, unexpected expenditures, the ability to raise the additional funding needed to continue to pursue BioCardia’s business and product development plans and overall market conditions.
 These forward-looking statements are made as of the date of this press release, and BioCardia assumes no obligation to update the forward-looking statements.

 We may use terms such as “believes,” “estimates,” “anticipates,” “expects,” “plans,” “intends,” “may,” “could,” “might,” “will,” “should,” “approximately” or other words that convey the uncertainty of future events or outcomes to identify these forward-looking statements.
 Although we believe that we have a reasonable basis for each forward-looking statement contained herein, we caution you that forward-looking statements are not guarantees of future performance and that our actual results may differ materially from the forward-looking statements contained in this press release.
 As a result of these factors, we cannot assure you that the forward-looking statements in this press release will prove to be accurate.
 Additional factors that could materially affect actual results can be found in BioCardia’s Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 16, 2018, including those under the caption titled “Risk Factors.”
 BioCardia expressly disclaims any intent or obligation to update these forward-looking statements, except as required by law.